 On November 8, 2007, the Executive Compensation Committee of the Fund conditionally granted options to each of Brock Bulbuck, President and Chief Operating Officer of the Fund and Boyd, and Timothy O'Day, President and Chief Operating Officer of the Fund's subsidiary, The Boyd Group (U.S.) Inc. allowing them each to purchase up to 225,000 units of the Fund, such options to be issued to purchase up to 75,000 units each on January 2, 2008, 2009 and 2010.
 The options may be exercised at any time after 9 years and 255 days after the dates on which the options were granted up to and including 9 years and 345 days after such dates.
-The units shall be purchased, to the extent validly exercised on the 10th anniversary of the respective issue dates.
+Effective March 20, 2018, the units may be purchase, to the extent validly exercised, on a date, at the grantee's election, between 9 years and 258 days after the grant date up to and including the 10th anniversary of the grant date (September 15 to January 2 of the applicable period).
 The purchase price per Fund unit under the options issued on each issue date shall be the greater of the closing price for Fund units on the Toronto Stock Exchange on the option grant date (being \$2.70 per unit) and the weighted average trading price of the Fund units on the Toronto Stock Exchange for the first 15 trading days in the month of January in which each issue date falls.
-Notwithstanding the foregoing, if, prior to the options vesting, the employment of the grantee is terminated "without cause" as defined in the Option Agreement and Confirmation, or if at any time there is a "takeover bid" for the Units of the Fund, a change in control of the Fund. or in the case of Mr. Bulbuck, upon death, then the grantee will have the right to exercise the options.
+Notwithstanding the foregoing, if, prior to the options vesting, the employment of the grantee is terminated "without cause" as defined in the Option Agreement and Confirmation, or if at any time there is a "takeover bid" for the Units of the Fund, a change in control of the Fund, or in the case of Mr. Bulbuck, upon death, then the grantee will have the right to exercise the options.
 The options granted to Mr. Bulbuck and Mr. O'Day were subsequently approved by Unitholders of the Fund at the Annual Meeting of Unitholders held on May 21, 2008.